CodeSmile-0000011110110111/de.codesmile.luny/README.md

 I also [maintain a DevLog](https://docs.google.com/document/d/1jADnS6rsSx28-uWu8C4ubvCQD08zRO8sNLwtv8uASNU/edit?usp=sharing) for the curious, but more importantly for myself.

-# Patreon-Funded Project
+# Community-Sponsored Project

-I want to create something unique and special that satisfies game developer's dirty desires.
+I aim to create something unique and special that satisfies game developers' dirty desires.
 I think I found it! :)

-If you agree, please [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
+If you agree, [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
 Please consider supporting the project with a subscription!

-I am confident that Luny can be fully community funded by 2028.
-If not, it would have to become (at least in parts) a paid product or service in some way.
-That's plan B.
+I am confident that Luny can be fully community sponsored by 2028.
+It would only take 10 new subscribers at $10 per month on average over the next 3 years to make that happen.
+I really wish to keep the project free for all.

-Plan C is me handing over an application where Luny is just a project showcasing my programming authority.
-Agh.
-I'd really rather spend my remaining 16 years of worklife-balancing on Luny alone, or with companions (cubes, budgies, lunies, you name it).